CHRISTIAN CORBET

 ARTIST

-Christian Corbet's big break came with a portrait he created of the late HM Queen Elizabeth the Queen Mother.
-Since then he's ventured back and forth, and even in between, with various materials from oils to bronze to textiles to watercolour to even metal.
+Christian Corbet's major break came with a portrait he created of the late HM Queen Elizabeth the Queen Mother which he presented at Clarence House in a private ceremony in 1995.
+Since then he's enthusiastically ventured back and forth, and even in between, with various materials from oils to bronze to textiles to watercolour to even metal.
 One media has simply never been enough.
 His portrait work has brought him to private sittings in Buckingham Palace to the person next door.
 His medallic art has been exhibited and collected across Europe and his mixed media abstracted works grace private homes and institutions around the world.
 His ceramics are often bold and full of character - challenging blend of sculpture and painting.

-Corbet's works have been collected by over 100 art galleries, museums and institutions worldwide.
+Corbet's works have been collected by over 100 art galleries, museums and institutions worldwide. of which in many he's the first and only Canadian to be collected in the institution.
 He can be cited in numerous publications worldwide.
-His national honours include:
+His national and provincial honours include:

 Grant of Armorial Bearings and Badge